picnicc/example.simple-compile/README.md

 ## The gist

-This example shows you how to build a JS plugin made of modular components and compile it using [picnicc](https://picni.cc).
+This example shows you how to build a JS plugin made of modular components and compile them into one file using [picnicc](https://picni.cc).

 The idea is that each component of the library lies in its own file, which is a good coding practice.
 People can then choose to download your repo with all its files (dev), or let picnic deliver a compiled version of the library (prod).